Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 | Viewers | Viewers have view-only access to certain projects (they cannot delete reports).
 Go to the “Manage Access” section of a Project Screen to assign viewers to projects |
 | Reporters | Reporters don’t have access to Tella Web.
 They can only submit reports through the apps.
 Give reporters access to projects on the “Manage Access” section of a Project Screen.|

-On the password field, we added a password-security-meter to help admis and users to select secure passwors.
+On the password field, we added a password-security-meter to help admins and users to select secure passwords.
 We estimate password complexity using the [zxcvbn](https://github.com/dropbox/zxcvbn) library which considers:
 - Characters (more than 10)
 - Complexity (lowercase, uppercase, numbers, symbols)
 - No common patterns like dates, repeats (aaa), sequences (abcd), keyboard patterns (qwertyuiop)